BV-DR/ISSC_2021_LOADS_BENCHMARK/README.md

 	- Results should include still water loads
 	- First line will be interpreted as still water behavior (this first line could be added "manually" in case simulation would not start from rest)

-Example of results are shown in folder Example\_1
+Example of results are shown in folder Example

 Results should be send by email.